 A SILVER LINING

 Finally, who can resist the allure of gray and silver foliage?
 These plants employ an altogether different coping strategy.
 Gray and silver-leaved plants have tiny white hairs covering the leaf surface.
 The hairs reflect solar radiation, cooling the plant tissues and trapping moisture, which slows evaporation.
 This is especially important given the low moisture levels of the higher elevations.

 Silver-leaved Winterfat, a species of flowering plant in the amaranth family

 One has only to look at the sun reflecting off their brilliant leaves to see these plants’ strategy at work.

-These are just a few of the many fascinating plants that populate the upper reaches of the Grand Canyon.
+These are just a few of the many fascinating high altitude plants that populate the upper reaches of the Grand Canyon.
 For more information on plant and tree life, as well as great hikes to see them, click here for the National Park Service’s Official Site.
 We stayed at the Grand Canyon Lodge, a spectacular property run by the Park Service, located on the lip of the North Rim.